allenai/reward-bench/README.md

 * ` --upload_model_metadata_to_hf` adds results directly to model.

 For an example of a model with accuracy metadata, look [here](https://huggingface.co/vwxyzjn/rm_zephyr_new).
-For an example of the outputs from a preference dataset, look [here]().
+For an example of the outputs from a preference dataset, look [here](https://huggingface.co/datasets/natolambert/rewardbench_eval_2339270924_2339270924), and for instructions, look [here](https://huggingface.co/datasets/natolambert/rewardbench_eval_0329290924).

 ## Full Installation
 To install from source, please install `torch` on your system, and then install the following requirements.